-When it comes to looking after your garden, having an energetic pet dog can make garden and lawn work feel unending, feeling as though you are just going around in circles.
-From balding or dry patches caused by regular toileting to divots and grooves created from excitable paws, your dog can be your natural garden’s worst enemy.
-Particularly if you’ve got a pooch who loves to dig or is one to run muddy paws through the house when the weather turns.
+When it comes to looking after your garden, having an energetic pet dog can make garden and lawn work feel unending, as though you are just going around in circles.
+From balding or dry patches caused by regular toileting to divots and grooves created from excitable paws, your dog can be your natural garden’s worst enemy; particularly if you’ve got a pooch who loves to dig or run muddy paws through the house when the weather turns.

-Owning a dog and having a garden doesn’t need to be a recipe for disaster and no longer will you need to chase a muddy pup around the house, desperately trying to coax them into the bath before they jump on the furniture.
+Owning a dog and having a garden doesn’t need to be a recipe for disaster – fake grass and dogs are a match made in heaven.
+With our range of dog-friendly artificial grass, no longer will you need to chase a muddy pup around the house, desperately trying to coax them into the bath before they jump on the furniture.

 Why Choose Artificial Turf for Dogs?